tramex/tramex/docs/src/development.md

 ## Development commands

-To start the application, you can run the following command in the repository :
+To start the application, you can run the following command in the repository:

 ```bash
 # for the web application